 If there’s anyone we would chalk up there with David Cassidy, it’s the one and only Donny Osmond.
 Girls loved him for not only his adorable boyish charm and good looks, but also because his vocals were incredible!
 Music has been a lifelong constant for him, as he recently ended his long-running Las Vegas residency with sister Marie Osmond.
 The residency began in 2008 and ran until the end of 2019!
 The show would earn three of the Las Vegas Review-Journal‘s Best of Las Vegas Awards in 2012 including “Best Show”, “Best All-Around Performer” (Donny & Marie), and “Best Singer.”

-Most recently, he competed on the hit TV show The Masked Singer in 2019, Displaying his vocal range once more.
+Most recently, he competed on the hit TV show The Masked Singer in 2019, displaying his vocal range once more.
+We also saw him appear on 2020’s Disney Family Singalong with his grandkids during the start of the pandemic.
 Donny still keeps people in the loop on his life via Instagram, so fans can head to his social media for their daily dose of Donny!

 4. Barry Williams

 We all remember Barry Williams from when he starred as the eldest son on the legendary sitcom The Brady Bunch, from 1969 to 1974.
 No one could forget his dreamy blue-green eyes and that dashing smile!
-Barry Williams never stopped working, Today, he still sings, acts, and makes public appearances, his most recent and notable appearance being on A Very Brady Renovation in 2019.
+Barry Williams never stopped working.
+Today, he still sings, acts, and makes public appearances, one of his most recent and notable appearance being on A Very Brady Renovation in 2019.

 5. Davy Jones